← Academic re-test index

 6. [6] Primary citation: George, T. J. and Hwang, C.-Y. (2004).
 The 52-Week High and Momentum Investing.
 Journal of Finance, 59(5), 2145 to 2176.

 Backtest disclosure Backtest results presented here are for illustrative academic purposes.
 Past performance does not guarantee future results.
 Academic backtests of historical anomalies are subject to data-snooping bias and may not generalize.
-Per-signal universe assignments are reported in Table I and Table I.a above, and results are not directly comparable across signals at a given formation date because the eligible cross-section differs.
+Per-signal universe assignments are reported in Table I and Table I.a above.
+Tables I, II, and III place the 52-week-high signal on the broader Tiingo-only universe, while Table IV recomputes the 52-week-high signal on the smaller SEC Tiingo intersection so it can be compared apples-to-apples against industry momentum, and the 52-week-high numbers in Table IV are therefore not directly comparable to the 52-week-high numbers in the other three tables.
 Beat The Market publishes this re-test under SEC Rule 202(a)(11)(D) as an information publisher, so this is not personal investment advice, and BTM does not offer the strategies described above as subscribable products.

 Companion re-test